ibexa/documentation-developer/docs/guide/repository.md

 |`UserService\UpdateUserGroupSignal`|`userGroupId`|`UserService::updateUserGroup()`|
 |`UserService\UpdateUserSignal`|`userId`|`UserService::updateUser()`|

-## TODO SPI and API repositories
+## SPI and API repositories

-Those repositories are read-only split of `ezsystems/ezpublish-kernel`, made available to make dependencies easier and more lightweight.
+The `ezpublish-api` and `ezpublish-spi` repositories are read-only splits of `ezsystems/ezpublish-kernel` They are available to make dependencies easier and more lightweight.

 ### API

-This package is a split of the eZ Publish 5 public API.
+This package is a split of the eZ Platform Public API.
 It includes the **services interfaces** and **domain objects** from the `eZ\Publish\API` namespace.

-It offers a lightweight way to make your project depend on the eZ API and Domain objects, without depending on the whole ezpublish-kernel.
+It offers a lightweight way to make your project depend on eZ Platform API and Domain objects, without depending on the whole `ezpublish-kernel`.

-The repository is read-only, automatically updated from <https://github.com/ezsystems/ezpublish-kernel>.
+The repository is read-only, automatically updated from https://github.com/ezsystems/ezpublish-kernel.

-Requiring ezpublish-api in your project:
+Requiring `ezpublish-api` in your project (on the example of version 6.7):

 ```
 "require": {
-    "ezsystems/ezpublish-api": "~5.0"
+    "ezsystems/ezpublish-api": "~6.7"
 }
 ```

 ### SPI

-This package is a split of the eZ Publish 5 SPI (persistence interfaces).
+This package is a split of the eZ Platform SPI (persistence interfaces).

-It can be used as a dependency, instead of the whole ezpublish-kernel, by packages implementing **custom eZ Publish storage engines**, or by any package that requires **classes from the eZ\\Publish\\SPI namespace**.
+It can be used as a dependency, instead of the whole `ezpublish-kernel`, by packages implementing custom eZ Platform storage engines, or by any package that requires classes from the `eZ\Publish\SPI` namespace.

-The repository is read-only, automatically updated from <https://github.com/ezsystems/ezpublish-kernel>.
+The repository is read-only, automatically updated from https://github.com/ezsystems/ezpublish-kernel.

-Requiring ezpublish-api in your project:
+Requiring `ezpublish-spi` in your project (on the example of version 6.7):

 ```
 "require": {
-    "ezsystems/ezpublish-spi": "~5.0"
+    "ezsystems/ezpublish-spi": "~6.7"
 }
 ```

-## TODO Regenerating URL Aliases
+## Regenerating URL Aliases

+!!! note "Enabling EzPublishMigrationBundle bundle"

+    The URL Alias regeneration command is not available in a default installation, because
+    the bundle with the feature is not enabled in the AppKernel.
+To enable it, add the following to your `dev` environment bundles in `app/AppKernel.php`:

+    ```
+    $bundles[] = new \eZ\Bundle\EzPublishMigrationBundle\EzPublishMigrationBundle();
+    ```

-The command `ezplatform:regenerate:legacy_storage_url_aliases` command regenerates URL aliases for Locations and migrates existing custom Location and global URL aliases to a separate database table.
+The command `ezplatform:regenerate:legacy_storage_url_aliases` regenerates URL aliases for Locations and migrates existing custom Location and global URL aliases to a separate database table.
 The separate table must be named `__migration_ezurlalias_ml` and should be created manually to be identical (but empty) as the existing table `ezurlalias_ml` before the command is executed.

 After the script finishes, to complete migration the table should be renamed to `ezurlalias_ml` manually.
 Using available options for `action` argument, you can back up custom Location and global URL aliases separately and inspect them before restoring them to the migration table.
 They will be stored in backup tables named `__migration_backup_custom_alias` and `__migration_backup_global_alias` (created automatically).

 It is also possible to skip custom Location and global URL aliases altogether and regenerate only automatically created URL aliases for Locations (use the `autogenerate` action to achieve this).
 During the script execution the database should not be modified.
 Since this script can potentially run for a very long time, to avoid memory exhaustion run it in production environment using the `--env=prod` switch.

-!!! note "Enabling EzPublishMigrationBundle bundle"

-    The URL Alias regeneration command is not available in a default installation, because
-    the bundle with the feature is not enabled in the App Kernel.
-To enable it, add the following to your `dev` environment bundles in `app/AppKernel.php`:

-    ```
-    $bundles[] = new \eZ\Bundle\EzPublishMigrationBundle\EzPublishMigrationBundle();
-    ```